oven-sh/bun/docs/bundler/index.md

 Let's jump into the bundler API.

+{% callout %}
+Note that the Bun bundler is not intended to replace `tsc` for typechecking or generating type declarations.
+{% /callout %}

 ## Basic example

 Let's build our first bundle.
 You have the following two files, which implement a simple client-side rendered React app.